 - Class assemblies and Key Stage performances/celebrations such as KS1 carol concert or Year 6 production.

 - Our school council; which comprises of all children in school having a voice to discuss issues raised, in mixed year groups, once per half term.

-- We offer two residential visits in Key Stage 2: Year 4 visit the Isle of Wight and Year 6 visit PGL, where there is a particular focus on developing pupils’ self-esteem and independence, giving them opportunities to develop leadership skills and positive group work.
+- We offer two residential visits in Key Stage 2: Year 4 take part in a camping trip and Year 6 visit PGL, where there is a particular focus on developing pupils’ self-esteem and independence, giving them opportunities to develop leadership skills and positive group work.

 - Themed weeks/days; such as anti-bullying week and Safer Internet day.